 Tai chi.
 This is a form of gentle Chinese martial arts.
 In tai chi (TIE-CHEE), you perform a self-paced series of postures or movements in a slow, graceful manner while practicing deep breathing.

 Transcendental Meditation®.
 Transcendental Meditation is a simple, natural technique.
 In Transcendental Meditation, you silently repeat a personally assigned mantra, such as a word, sound or phrase, in a specific way.

 This form of meditation may allow your body to settle into a state of profound rest and relaxation and your mind to achieve a state of inner peace, without needing to use concentration or effort.

 Yoga.
 You perform a series of postures and controlled breathing exercises to promote a more flexible body and a calm mind.
 As you move through poses that require balance and concentration, you're encouraged to focus less on your busy day and more on the moment.

 Best to find your own method of meditating.
-To start the simpler the better.
-Practise will make better, but do it at the same time time and preferably every day.
+To start, the simpler the better.
+Practice will make better, but do it at the same time time and preferably every day.